theolepage/epita-spe-prog/readme.md

 ### Coding style

 In ING1, all the coding assignments will have to follow a strict set of guidelines concerning the syntax and format of source files.
 You are recommended to follow [this simplified version of EPITA's coding style](https://epita.thdoteo.com/coding-style).
-It will improve the readability and the quality of your source codes. *Not applying these rules will not affect your grade.*
+Its aim is to improve the readability and the quality of your code. *Not applying these rules will not affect your grade.*

 ### Cheat sheets

-- Work in progress
+- WIP

 ## Going further